 www.doctor-natasha.com (Dr. Natasha’s blog)

-www.westonaprice.org (A link to the Weston A. Price Foundation, where you can find many helpful resource for healthy eating)
+www.westonaprice.org (A link to the Weston A. Price Foundation, where you can find many helpful resources for healthy eating)

-For those who are local to the Rockford, IL area, I offer several GAPS and fermentation classes in the Rockford and surrounding areas.
+For those who are local to the Rockford, IL area, I also offer several GAPS, fermentation, and “organic/green living” classes in the Rockford and surrounding areas.
 (Please contact me to learn more about this or see the Community Education page for upcoming events).

 The following links take you to articles I’ve written that help you understand the GAPS™ diet in more detail:

 When It Is Just Too Hard (a story of why we choose GAPS and health)

 A list of FAQs can be found here and is regularly updated by Dr. Natasha Campbell-McBride.

 Beginning the protocol can be daunting.
 Although the book explains things in detail, issues may arise as you go through the stages of the Introduction diet, leaving you unsure of what exactly you are experiencing.
 Yahoo! has a GAPS™ diet group that is very helpful when you have questions.
 Facebook also has a couple of groups (like GAPS Kids) for those looking for help, along with the GAPS Support Group that I offer (Healthy Home Body Support Group).